 DTC is an important avenue to explore if you want your brand to stay in step with the modern world.
 Consumer demands for frictionless experiences have fueled a significant trend toward the model.
 The rise of e-commerce, meanwhile, has made direct to consumer sales more viable for a more extensive array of firms.

-There’s more to the direct to consumer sales channel strategy than meets the eye.
+There’s more to the direct to consumer (DTC) sales channel strategy than meets the eye.
 It’s an approach with the potential to disrupt the entire retail sector.
 You must understand DTC inside out before you can know for sure if it’s the right way to go for your business.
 Hopefully, this comprehensive guide has provided all the information you need.